 P. vivax challenge agent derived from PvHMB-CCE001 Main Arm

-Up to 16 subjects will undergo IBSM to further develop the P. vivax challenge agent derived PvHMB-CCE001 model including to evaluate transmission to mosquitoes using feeding assays and assess the host response to P. vivax infection.
+Up to 50 participants will undergo IBSM to further establish safety of the P. vivax challenge agent derived from PvHMB-CCE001 and evaluate transmission to mosquitoes using feeding assays and assess the host response to P. vivax infection.

 P. vivax challenge agent derived from PvHMB-CCE001